-Easy creamy pumpkin risotto made with whole grain brown rice, nonfat greek yogurt and savory pumpkin without all of the stirring!
-It’s fall comfort food at its finest!
+Easy, creamy, cheater’s pumpkin risotto made with whole grain brown rice, nonfat greek yogurt and savory pumpkin without all of the stirring!
+It’s fall comfort food at its finest! (gluten-free, nut-free, vegetarian)

 By now I bet you’re pumpkined out, right?
 Which is a shame, considering it’s not even Thanksgiving yet, which, hello, is the ultimate day of pumpkin!
 (Arguably.
 You may consider that to be Halloween.
 But to me, Halloween is reserved for chocolate.)